-- to enable regular and whole class teaching of Computing and ICT, each teacher has access to a bank of laptops, as well as a shared bank of iPads, which are timetabled for use by all children; - each member of teaching staff has a laptop computer and iPad, which they are able to use at home; - every class has an interactive touch-screen board linked to a laptop on the school network, as well as a minimum of 5 desktop computers and 12 iPads that the children can access when necessary and appropriate; - as well as computing provision in school, we have a range of online resources for home use including but not limited to; Spelling Shed, TT Rockstars, SPAG.com, Read Theory, Language Angels, ClassDojo, Microsoft 365 and PurpleMash (from September 2021).
+- to enable regular and whole class teaching of Computing and ICT, each teacher has access to iPads which are based in the classroom at a ratio of at least 1 iPad:2 children.
+This is to ensure that computing skills are used across the curriculum, throughout the day.
+Children in Year 6, have access to iPads on a 1:1 basis to allow cross-curricular access to LbQ (Learning by Questions) Maths and Reading Plus; - teachers also have access to a bank of 32 laptops, stored in two charging trolleys outside of the classrooms; - each member of teaching staff has a laptop computer and iPad, which they can use at home; - All support staff also have a laptop for class delivery of lessons, CPOMs and training; - every class has an interactive touch-screen Smartboard linked to a laptop on the school network; - as well as computing provision in school, we have a range of online resources for home use including but not limited to; Spelling Shed, TT Rockstars, Reading Plus, Dyslexia Gold, Language Angels, Class Dojo, Microsoft 365 and Purple Mash.
 Pupils have individual passwords to access these sites and have been shown how to use them and keep their passwords safe from others.

-Reviewed: January 2021
+Reviewed: December 2024